TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

          prefixLocalAnchors

    Data type
-         string keyword
+         string

    Description
          If set to one of the keywords, the content will have all local anchors in links prefixed with the path of the script.
 Basically this means that <a href="#"> will be transformed to <a href="path/path/script?params#">.
 This procedure is necessary if the
-         <base> tag is set (eg. if "realurl" extension is used to produce
+         <base> tag is set (e.g. if the "realurl" extension is used to produce
-         Speaking URLs) (see property "config.baseURL").
+         speaking URLs).
+See property "config.baseURL".

-         Keywords are the same as for "xhtml\_cleaning", see above.
+         The keywords are the same as for "xhtml\_cleaning", see above.

 .. container:: table-row